 How fluctuating income affects Universal Credit payments

-If you’re claiming Universal Credit you will be paid a month in arrears and the amount you get will vary depending on how much you earned during your assessment period.
+If you’re claiming Universal Credit you’ll be paid a month in arrears and the amount you get will vary depending on how much you earned during your assessment period.

 Does my pay date affect my Universal Credit payment?